 Mellow Mushroom might be known more for its pizza and trippy Allman Brothers theme, and with so much to look at (and so much to drink) it's easy to overlook its capacity as an incredible sports bar.
 Wherever you sit, and it doesn't even have to be at the bar, you'll have a view of at least three huge televisions showing different games.
 But let's not forget about the gourmet pizza hoagies.
 They're perfect for chomping down whilst celebrating a touchdown.

 Bull and Crown

-The Bull and Crown may be part of the Colonial Quarter historical adventure park, but that doesn't mean it doesn't have game.
+The Bull and Crown may be part of the Colonial Quarter, but that doesn't mean it doesn't have game.
 It's one of two bars on the property (the other being the Taberna del Caballo), and it's the one with the televisions.
 Come game day this will probably be a Gator bar, as the property is owned by the University of Florida.
 My bartender, however, was a Georgia Bulldog fan.

 Mojo's Old City BBQ

 Nestled across the street from the Tolomato Cemetery, Mojo's Old City BBQ (pictured in the cover photo above) brings the favored BBQ of the Jacksonville area to historic downtown St. Augustine.
 The portions are huge, and so is the whiskey list.
 Smoked wings make for finger-licking frivolity, even if your team is getting smoked on the court (or the field, or the pitch, or the rink, or wherever those overpaid losers play).
 And ... oh, the onion rings!